dayseanm04/network/CCNA/Spanning-Tree-Protocol/README.md

 **STP prevents this** by automatically placing one or more ports into a **blocking state**, breaking the loop while keeping backup links ready if the main path fails.

+---

+## 🌳 How STP Works
+STP uses the **Spanning Tree Algorithm (STA)** to decide which ports will forward traffic and which will block.
+It relies on special messages called **Bridge Protocol Data Units (BPDU)** to share information between switches.

+Here’s the general process: